 - Cloud-based performance with uptime guarantees

-For example: The same system can support HR, IT, and Legal documentation as your team expands globally.
+The same system can support HR, IT, and Legal documentation as your team expands globally.

 Collaboration and feedback features